 The safety of this medicinal product for use in human pregnancy has not been established in controlled clinical trials and therefore should only be given with caution to pregnant women and breast-feeding mothers.
 IVIg products have been shown to cross the placenta, increasingly after the third trimester.

-Clinical experience with immunoglobulins suggests that no harmful effects on the course of pregnancy, or on the foetus and the neonate are to be expected.
+Clinical experience with immunoglobulins suggests that no harmful effects on the course of pregnancy, or the foetus and neonate are to be expected to either the mother or the offspring.